ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/administration/cli.markdown

 Usage : **addServerCert <path\> [password]**

-Adding a certificate to be trusted on this server, in order for other nodes to be able to connect with it.
+Adding another node's server certificate to be trusted on this server.
+This is required when building a cluster where each node has a different certificate.

 <br><br>